Undocumented Worker’s now Receive Disability Benefits

 There are an estimated 11,000,000 undocumented people living and working in America.
 There is no way the American economy could function if these undocumented people were not here.
-If you were undocumented and you were hurt at work, Idaho workers compensation insurance companies used to be able to deny your claim and not pay you disability benefits that could be tens of thousands of dollars because you came from another country and were undocumented.
+Prior to 2017, if you were undocumented, and you were hurt at work, Idaho workers compensation insurance companies were able pay you only a portion of benefits under the Idaho Workers Compensation laws.
+They were able to deny the payment of disability benefits.
+The case entitled the insurance companies to cheat you out of tens of thousands of dollars in disability benefits, because you came from another country and were undocumented.
 The insurance company’s days of mistreating people from other countries are now over.
-The Idaho Industrial Commission recently changed this law.
-If you are undocumented and you have been hurt on the job, contact an experienced Idaho workers compensation attorney today and find out what benefits you can be paid.
+The workers compensation laws have changed.
+If you are undocumented, and you have been hurt on the job, contact an experienced Idaho workers compensation attorney today and find out what benefits you can be paid.
 Fred J. Lewis and Patrick N. George are experienced Idaho workers compensation lawyers who can tell you about recent changes in Idaho workers compensation laws.
-Jake Lewis is a member of our team, and he speaks Spanish.
-Give us a call today at 208-232-6101.
+Jake Lewis, Leonor Serna and Mike Campbell are members of our team, and they all speak Spanish.
+Give us a call today at 208.232.6101.
 We will answer your questions for free!
 There is no fee or no obligation.
 We will tell you if you have a case.

 The insurance company and their lawyer in Mr. Marquez’s case tried to sell the Commission on the idea that it should keep the rule that it had established in Mr. Diaz’s case and tell Mr. Marquez he was not entitled to an award of permanent disability.
 In both the Diaz case and the Otero case, another undocumented worker’s case, the Commission’s no disability rule for undocumented workers was based upon an acceptance that federal law, specifically the Immigration Reform and Control Act of 1986 (IRCA), made it illegal to employ undocumented workers.
-The Commission had ruled that in both of these cases that the legal inability to work in the United States, both before and after the work injury, made any disability benefits disappear.
-The Commission said in Otero: What matters is whether a personal factor, in this case, Claimant’s illegal status, so limits Claimant’s ability to engage in gainful activity that the Claimant’s impairment is essentially rendered moot.
-We find that such a factor exists.
-Before the accident, Claimant had no access to the labor market.
-The same is true after the accident.
-In effect, the accident, while it did affect Claimant’s physical capacities, has not affected his ability to engage in gainful activity in his relevant labor market.
-He did not possess that ability in the first place.
-Thus, Claimant is not entitled to benefits for permanent disability, whether total or less than total.
-Implicit in this argument is that the provisions of IRCA prevail over the Act; the legal inability to work supersedes (preempts) the physical inability to work caused by an industrial injury.
+If you can’t be employed then you have no labor market, if you have no labor market, you can’t have disability.
+The Commission had ruled in both of these cases that if you to worked in the United States, illegally, both before and after the work injury, you were not entitled to any disability benefits.